willnorris/willnorris.com/src/_posts/2013-08-22-testing-in-go-github.md

 [`UnauthenticatedRateLimitedTransport`][rate-limited-transport].
 And because the library already supported overriding the base URL used for API calls (originally added to support GitHub Enterprise), I could easily point a client at my test server and send real HTTP requests.
-As far as the client is concerned, there is absolutely no difference between running during tests and running in production; the requests are simply being sent do a different URL.
+As far as the client is concerned, there is absolutely no difference between running during tests and running in production; the requests are simply being sent to a different URL.
 The [setup code][] for my tests looks like this:

 ``` go